JeffT13/PyTorch_Speaker_Verification/ICSI_Meeting_Corpus/README.md

 5. Place config folder in `./icsi_data/`.
 Update config file to point to location of unprocessed data; should be: `./icsi_data/icsi_files/`.

-6. Run `data_preprocess.py` to create `train_tisv` and `test_tisv` folders.
+6. Run `data_preprocess.py` from `TIMIT` folder in git repo to create `train_tisv` and `test_tisv` folders.
 Train/test will automatically split 90/10.
 During script run, note output of speaker # showing numpy files containing 0 length arrays.

 7. If there are speakers with 0 length arrays, find out which speaker name (folder) it belongs to by running `check_file.py`.